Personal tutors

 You can download the app from the Google Play or the App Store.

-All schools have at least one Senior Tutor, who oversees the school's personal tutoring provision and can act as another point of contact.
+All schools have at least one Senior Tutor, who oversees the school's personal tutoring arrangements and can act as another point of contact.
 Your school will let you know the name of your Senior Tutor and how to contact them.

 What your personal tutor expects of you